Hunters, Don’t Give Up Your Sport Due to Hearing Loss

-As a result, some hunters may notice that they no longer hear as well as they used to, which may make hunting more difficult and take away some of the joy of hunting.
-Thankfully, recent advances in technology have greatly improved hunting hearing enhancement to allow one to both hear better and protect hearing at the same time.
+Sensorineural hearing loss may be worse the older an individual gets, as age-related hearing loss may also be a factor.
+Some hunters may notice that they no longer hear sign as well as they used to, which may make hunting more difficult and take away some of the joy of hunting.
+Thankfully, recent advances in technology have greatly improved hunting hearing enhancement and allow you to hear better and protect your hearing at the same time.

 New Technology for Hunting Safely

-Hearing amplifiers for deer hunting and other hunting needs have been on the market for quite some time, but only recently has the technology greatly improved, providing hunters with a boost to their hearing as well as built-in safety features.
+Hunter hearing amplifiers for deer hunting and other hunting needs have been on the market for quite some time, but recently the technology has greatly improved, providing hunters with a boost to their hearing as well as built-in safety features.
 These devices are not hearing aids, and are sold over the counter without the need for an hearing examination or audiological testing.
 However, the technology is quickly approaching medical hearing aids as far as sophistication goes.

 In fact, even though many hearing aids may cost upwards of $4,000 to $6,000 per pair, they often can not be used for hunting because they don’t include the technology to protect your ears from the sudden loud noise of gunshots.
 Gunshots can achieve upwards of 170 decibels, which can critically injure your hearing, especially if exposed over and over again.

 Hunter hearing enhancement devices include a piece of technology known as a Sound Activated Compression (SAC) circuit.
 A SAC circuit instantly compresses any sound above 85 decibels, immediately protecting your ears from the harmful sound waves produced by rifle shots and gunshot blasts.
 This results in the best of both worlds: sounds under 85 decibels are amplified so that a hunter can hear game, warnings, and other important sounds, but a hunter’s hearing is protected immediately when a gun is fired.